MuhdNaufalTaib/Union-Football-Academy-website/README.md

 ## Overview

 The Union Football Academy is a virtual football club dedicated to promoting sportsmanship, skill development, and teamwork among players of all ages.
-Our website serves as a central hub for providing information about our club, upcoming events, player profiles, and more.
+Our website serves as a central hub for providing information about our club, upcoming events, player profiles, and more

 ## Features

-- **Homepage**: A welcoming introduction to Union Football Academy, highlighting our mission and values.
+- **Homepage**: A welcoming introduction to Union Football Academy, highlighting our mission and values
 - **About**: Learn about the history, philosophy, and goals of Union Football Academy.
-Meet the first team and coaches.
+Meet the first team and coaches
-- **News**: Keep up with our latest updates of Union Football Academy.
+- **News**: Keep up with our latest updates of Union Football Academy
-- **Honours**: Go through our Trophy Room and see our achievements.
+- **Honours**: Go through our Trophy Room and see our achievements
-- **Enrol**: Sign up for our football camp and be part of Asia's leading football academy.
+- **Enrol**: Sign up for our football camp and be part of Asia's leading football academy

 ## Technologies Used